Are you worried that current cleaning products are not enough to remove the dust? On top of that, are you allergic to dust?

 What Are The Major Sources Of Indoor Air Pollution?

-The air inside of your house or office can contaminate in numerous ways.
-It could be some gas emitting from burning or heating sources.
+The air inside your house or office can contaminate you in numerous ways.
+It could be some gas emitted from burning or heating sources.
 It could be various dust particles floating in the air.
 It may also be that humans, animals, and insects bring some dirty things from outside.

 Here are a few significant sources of indoor air pollution to keep your eye on.